purduesigbots/pros-docs/v5/tutorials/general/project-structure.rst

 ===

 **User code** has the actual sequential instructions that govern the robot's behavior.
-PROS by default splits the user code up into autonomous (``autonomous.c`` or ``autonomous.cpp``), driver control (``opcontrol.c`` or ``opcontrol.cpp``), and initialization (``initialize.c`` or ``initialize.cpp``) files.
+Prior to PROS kernel 3.2.0, new projects by default split user code into autonomous (``autonomous.c`` or ``autonomous.cpp``), driver control (``opcontrol.c`` or ``opcontrol.cpp``), and initialization (``initialize.c`` or ``initialize.cpp``) files.
 Code in one file can talk to code in another file using declarations in the header files.
+Beginning with PROS kernel 3.2.0, new projects by default have a single ``main.cpp`` file that contains all of the competition task functions.

 New user code files can be created in the ``src`` directory, as long as the name ends with ``.c`` or ``.cpp`` it will be compiled with the others.